vic/dvm/INSTALL.md

 #### esy

-Before we can build DVM, we need to make sure that we have a latest esy.
+Before we can build dvm, we need to make sure that we have a latest esy.
 (We use asdf to manage our esy versions.
 You can get asdf via Git or Homebrew.)

 ### Getting the source